When you need to push through and keep going

 The individual’s decision to accept rather than resist is a turning point, not the whole story.
 We are each unique beings, but we are also part of a much larger organism, beyond our own families and loved ones.
 We are not separate from the earth we walk on nor the child on the other side of the globe.
 We affect each other.
 We can trigger each other like crazy, but we can also heal together in depths we can’t reach alone.
 There is quite a lot of stepping up and stepping back that needs to be done in community as well.
 Self-healing is essential: only you can choose to be willing and open.
 Self-healing is incomplete: like trees in the forest, we may seem separate above ground, but our roots are interconnected.

-I hope whatever you’ve got going on this summer, you’re reconnecting in a way that is nourishing for you.
+I hope whatever you’ve got going on now, you’re connecting in a way that is nourishing for you.
 For the empaths and the sensitives, that way may look quieter and more intentionally slowed down, and that’s absolutely OK.
-For some of us, re-entry to society is harder than turning in to the introvert’s cave of quarantine.
+For some of us, being in public spaces is harder than turning in to the introvert’s cave.
 We’re all working things out somehow though.
 Thank goodness we’ve got ourselves and each other for company on this wild ride.

 Julia Aziz